j2made/apollo/README.md

 Make sure you have everything listed in the above requirements installed, and then clone this repo on your machine.

 - Open your terminal, and `cd` into the directory you just cloned.
-- Run `composer create-project`
+- Run `composer install`
 - A series of prompts will collect information based on your environment, which will be used to generate a config file.
 See Prompts below for more information.
 - If you choose not to run NPM from the composer prompt, cd to the theme and run `npm install`
 - Run `bower update` and `gulp build` to complete theme initialization.
-- Point local hosts to the directory you created (the folder should now have a file name `env.php` inside of it.
+- Point local hosts to the directory you created (the folder should now have a file name `wp-config.php` inside of it.
 - Change the remote repo location to your own damn repo.
 - Start coding.
 Shoot for the moon.